AI Software Development life cycle: Explained

 This phase involves the low-level design of the AI solution, and the architects and development leads need to work on various aspects like the process stages, sources of information, the conditions for target actions, dynamic behaviors, etc. You can read more about these in “How to design an artificial intelligence system”.

 AI development platforms can expedite the project since they offer the following:

 - AI capabilities like ML, NLP, expert systems, automation, vision, and speech;

 During this phase, you need to evaluate the various AI development platforms, e.g.:

 - IBM Watson AI platform;

 You can read “The best artificial intelligence software development tools of 2019” for more insights.

-You need your complete development team ready before starting this phase, therefore, you need to induct the AI, web, and mobile developers.
-Given the complexity of this project, I recommend that you onboard a field expert development team, as I have explained in “Freelance app development team vs. field expert software development teams”.
+You need your complete development team ready before starting this phase, therefore, you need to induct your AI, web, and mobile developers.
+Given the complexity of creating AI neural networks, I recommend that you onboard a field expert development team, as I explained in “Freelance app development team vs. field expert software development teams”.